fanyadan/my_slurm/README.md

 - `SLURM_DBD_PORT` (default: 6819)

 Accounting behavior:
-- The controller starts `slurmdbd` and bootstraps a minimal accounting setup (cluster + default account/user) on startup.
+- The controller starts `slurmdbd` and bootstraps a minimal accounting setup (admin + tenants) on startup.
 - MariaDB state is persisted in the `mariadb-data` Docker volume. `down` keeps it; `down -v` wipes it.

 Security note: defaults are for **local dev only**.